Noderrxyz/noderr-landing/CODEBASE_SOURCE_OF_TRUTH.md

 ## Official Terminology (FROM TERMINOLOGY_GUIDE.md - Nov 14, 2025)

 ### Autonomous Trading System (ATS)
-**Definition:** The complete Noderrrr Protocol intelligent trading ecosystem encompassing all components from strategy generation to execution and yield optimization.
+**Definition:** The complete Noderr Protocol intelligent trading ecosystem encompassing all components from strategy generation to execution and yield optimization.

 **Scope:** 100% of protocol operations